 Fostering external sector sustainability through competitiveness gains remains key.
 The energy crisis and the increased import bill have led to a widening external trade deficit, notably in goods, and have widened the deficit in the net foreign investment position.
 At the same time, efforts to attract foreign direct investment have started to bear fruit but the stock remains low.
-In 2022, inflows stood below the EU average 3.2% of GDP, albeit sectors with productivity growth potential, such manufacturing and energy, have seen higher competitiveness Cost has improving over the adjustment programme years, and exports have increased and Unit labour costs slightly diversified. rebounded in 2020 and 2021, but dropped below 2015 levels in 2022.
-At the same time, Greece's comparative advantage is concentrated in products with low technological sophistication, although it has been exporting increasing volumes of hightech goods more recently.
-Efforts to enhance competitiveness through productivity gains as opposed to cost reduction remain essential to ensure external sector sustainability.
+In 2022, inflows stood below the EU average at 3.2% of GDP, albeit sectors with productivity growth potential, such as manufacturing and energy, have seen higher competitiveness Cost has been rates. improving over the adjustment programme years, and exports have increased and Unit labour costs slightly diversified. rebounded in 2020 and 2021, but dropped below 2015 levels in 2022.
+At the same time, Greece's comparative advantage is concentrated in products with low figure is different to the one reported under postprogramme surveillance, which follows NPLs as a share of total gross customer loans on a solo basis, as reported by the Bank of Greece.

-(14) This is in addition to the proceeding being initiated under the 2015 law on the licensing and regulation of non-bank service providers and loan transfers.
+^{(&}lt;sup>14) This is in addition to the proceeding being initiated under the 2015 law on the licensing and regulation of non-bank service providers and loan transfers.